 Contact person: Jaimie Just, Policy Officer – Gender equality and Diversity (Jaimie.Just[at]ccre-cemr[dot]org)

 What are the main areas of intervention to promote changes concerning men and boys which can contribute to gender equality goals?
 What can local and regional governments (LRGs) and national associations of LRGs do to raise awareness and increase gender equality by targeting men and boys?
 How to involve public officials as change agents in their workplace?
 In relationships with the users of public services?
 In service delivery?

 This event, organised in the framework of CEMR’s gender equality action plan, will address these questions in order to fuel a wider strategic approach to gender equality policies.
 A selection of good practices from local and regional governments and their representative associations will be presented to demonstrate the positive impact of engaging men in gender equality work.
 During the small group discussions, gaps and policy needs will be identified with participants and subsequently addressed by the panel of experts.

 Check out the digital resource pack from the seminar.
-It includes the political statement adopted by our Standing Committee for Equality, the PPT presentations, a collection of good local practices and a bibliography.
+It includes a collection of good local practices, the political statement adopted by the CEMR Standing Committee for Equality, online resources and a bibliography.